ay-lab/HiCtrans/ReadMe.txt

 Requirement:
-R "changepoint" package.
-This can be installed by typing install.packages("changepoint") from R interactive enviornment.
+R "changepoint and optparse" package.
+This can be installed by typing install.packages(c("changepoint","optparse")) from R interactive enviornment.
 _____________________________________________________________________
+Quick start:

 To run, please go inside the "Translocation_calling" folder and type : perl run_HiCtrans.pl T47D.chr7_chr15.input.txt